sauramel/BitPlanner/README.md

   * `Helpers` directory is for classes that are used for getting various data without creating a specific model or attaching to a Godot scene node;
   * `Models` contains models classes to work with the game data and application settings;
   * `Scenes` contains Godot engine scene files and scripts attached to root nodes of scenes with matching name.

+## Creating a SQLite database from the game data

+Run `create_crafting_db.py` to convert `crafting_data.json` into a SQLite database.

+The script creates `crafting_data.db` by default and stores item information and all recipe details for offline use.

+Use `query_crafting_db.py <item name>` to print a dependency tree for an item from the generated database.